SaturnAerospaceKSP/Falcon_9_Software/README.md

 ## INSTALLATION & USE
 ***BEFORE ANY ASDS Landings you MUST ensure that the droneship you want to place is placed somewhere in the world (if it's a vessel).
 Otherwise the code wont work.
 You can delete it using hyperedit once you place the real droneship!***

+If you have a folder called "SaturnAerospace" in gamedata, delete it for these scripts to work.
 Ensure you have installed the software from here, then you must place it in this folder:
 [Install Location](https://lh3.googleusercontent.com/xGoidraLFlPYJURH5FbmFJYoXSEe2wbdf6UTdZ0SUE1UEoh3LnTnO3P6lzuYygtz86o4kGbp_Pmogsj4Qmb6fAL4H5IxgQwjMXYhB1evQhrFKqCmRzBWKyOuZHd85A9Fnw=w1280)